 Preheat oven to 375 degrees.
 Grease a 12-cup muffin tin or line with paper cups.

 In a large bowl, whisk together the flour, baking powder, baking soda, cinnamon, ginger, and salt until well combined.
 In a separate smaller bowl, whisk together the eggs, buttermilk, brown sugar, melted butter, and vanilla extract.
 Pour the wet ingredients into the dry ingredients and stir with a large spoon until just combined (make sure to scrape all the flour up off the bottom of the bowl).
-Gently fold in the diced apricots.
+Gently fold in the diced nectarines.

 Divide the batter between the 12 muffin cups (a mechanical ice cream scoop works great for this) – they will be almost completely full.
 Bake at 375 degrees for about 25 minutes or until a toothpick inserted in the middle of a muffin comes out clean.